 Kelly's Background: I often joke that I'm a star member of the "Crazy Life" tribe with extra points for facial reconstruction, medical challenges, infertility, and loss.
 I know firsthand what it means to grapple with brokenness and take the glorious transformation from surviving to thriving and embrace a journey filled with hope and freedom grounded in the love of Jesus.

 Professional Highlights: I'm a Certified Health Education Specialist (C.H.E.S) who holds a Ph.D. in Public Health and Master's of Public Health (M.P.H.) from Walden University and a B.A. in Arts with a specialization in Communications from the University of Houston - Clear Lake.
 I have worked in the field of Health Education for 21+ years in both nonprofit and academic sectors, and I have traveled to Haiti, Belize, Guatemala, and Nicaragua helping others become empowered to improve their quality of life through life-giving health education programs.
 As a Quality of Life Researcher, I have used PhotoVoice, a documentary photography approach, to explore the ingredients of health and well being among people with specific physical and emotional challenges (Crouzon Syndrome), and I have published research on this topic: https://journals.sagepub.com/doi/10.1177/1049732317742624

-My life challenges, health education experience, quality of life research, and faith journey have led me to create nurturing resources to help you become who you're designed to be.
+My life challenges, health education experience, quality of life research, and faith journey have led me to create nurturing resources and services to help you become who you're designed to be.